influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/cluster-commands.md

 ###### Removing a meta node from a cluster

-The command removes the meta node running at `cluster-meta-node-03:8091` from an existing cluster.
+In this example, the `leave` command removes the meta node running at `cluster-meta-node-03:8091` from an existing cluster.
 The system doesn't remove a data node from the cluster because it doesn't find a data node running at `cluster-meta-node-03:8088`.

 ```